Adaptive Mold Cooling and Plant SCADA for a Glass Container Manufacturer

 Applied Motion Systems had been working in the glass container manufacturing industry for decades.
 This project started as a pilot, a single system at a single plant, and was designed from the beginning to become something larger.

-The Results: What the System Actually Changed
+The Results: What the System Accomplished

 Glass container quality and yield improved.
 Consistent cooling produces more consistent containers.
 That’s the direct output of removing human variation from a process where variation costs yield.